debraysimon/thingpark-global-sim/docs/device-manager-user-guide/view-connectivity-plans.md

 Connectivity plans cannot be edited in Device Manager.
 They are created by the Connectivity Supplier in the Connectivity Manager to be included in a Vendor offer.
-For more information, see [Supplier user guide](../../user-guide-tpw/supplier/index.md).
+For more information, see [Supplier user guide].

 The connectivity plan associated with the device must enable the routing parameter corresponding to the application server used by the device.
-For more information, see [LoRaWAN® unicast connectivity plan details](reference-information.md#lorawan®-unicast-connectivity-plan-details) or [Cellular IoT connectivity plan details](reference-information.md#cellular-iot-connectivity-plan-details).
+For more information, see [LoRaWAN® unicast connectivity plan details](reference-information.md#lorawan-unicast-connectivity-plan-details) or [Cellular IoT connectivity plan details](reference-information.md#cellular-iot-connectivity-plan-details).

 ## Viewing the connectivity plans and available credits